Nyob zoo! I am MB. I am American Hmong.

-I like to observe and, at the very least, understand if not empathize with people.
+I like to observe and, at the very least, empathize with people.
 But sometimes, my naivety, arrogance, and ignorance get in the way.
 I have a convoluted relationship with my ethnic culture.
 There are certain aspects of the Hmong society that I wish its people should discard.
 And yet, in this chaotic mess, I also embrace the colorful richness of my culture.
-Like I said, it’s complicated.
+It’s complicated.

 My heritage brings me a sense of family values and interdependence.
 The mainstream American culture teaches me to think for myself, dream big, strive for my goals, and be an individual.
 Conflicted by very dissimilar views, I am infusing the best of both worlds and making it my very own.